Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This guide is designed primarily for the use of the PALNI Analytics Admin Team and for PALNI member library staff working in the areas of analytics and reports.
+This guide is designed primarily for the use of PALNI member library staff working in the areas of analytics and reporting.
 Other users of WMS are welcome to access and use our help guides for working in their own instances of WMS.

 Managing with Data by Both the Association of College and Research Libraries (ACRL) and the Public Library Association (PLA) provide important data services.
 For library managers and administrators, the key to the data's usefulness is knowing how to extract and apply the most relevant information to managing a library and improving accountability.
 A companion volume to the authors' earlier book Getting Started with Evaluation, this guide illustrates how to use the data to support value, collection use, benchmarking, and other best practices.
 This important resource * Identifies key metrics in ACRLMetrics and PLAmetrics * Demonstrates how to perform techniques for developing and using metrics * Offers exercises that illustrate how to produce meaningful metrics and reports, accessible via a free web portal * Shows how to move towards outcomes assessments while simultaneously embracing value * Includes numerous examples to guide readers screen by screen through the data services' web interfaces